carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 `OpBuilder` is a class that takes the parameter list and the optional `build()` method body.
 They are separated because we need to generate op declaration and definition into separate files.
-The parameter list should _include_ `Builder *builder, OperationState &state`.
-If the `body` is not provided, _only_ the builder declaration will be generated; this provides a way to define complicated builders entirely in C++ files.
+The parameter list should not include `OpBuilder &builder, OperationState &state` as they will be inserted automatically and the placeholders `$_builder` and `$_state` used.
+For legacy/to be deprecated reason if the `OpBuilder` parameter starts with `OpBuilder` param, then the parameter is used.
+If the `body` is not provided, only the builder declaration will be generated; this provides a way to define complicated builders entirely in C++ files.

 For example, for the following op: